IamTheHttp/magiquest/readme.md

 - When enemy is killed, an EnemyKill event is dispatched
 - Experience system increases experience of player based on ${BaseXP} * ${enemyLevel}
 - Experience needed for next level is doubled every level.
+- A player is assigned one attribute point per level
+- Player attribuets are (WASE) - Will, Agility, Strength, Endurance